craigtscott/Mobile_HD/README.md

 #Honey Do Mobile

 Honey Do Mobile to-do list for the busy bee.
-HDM utilizes the Honey Do database witch can be found at ![www.hd-list.com][Live]| ![GIT][GIT].
+HDM utilizes the Honey Do database witch can be found at [www.hd-list.com][Live] | [GIT][GIT].
 HD & HDM empowers user and allows them to take back their hectic lives by using this dynamic list app.
 HD was the inspired by Remember the Milk .

 HDM is build on a Rails backend with a React Native frontend.